Joint Statement from Allsorts Youth Project & Brighton & Hove City Council.

 - The toolkit encourages trans inclusive practise to actively challenge gender stereotypes, gender roles, sexism and sexual bullying.

-- The toolkit also offers guidance to professionals to increase their confidence to support & help trans and gender questioning students whilst providing practical information and help to highlight areas to consider for development.
+- The toolkit also offers guidance to professionals to increase their confidence to support & help trans and gender-exploring students whilst providing practical information and help to highlight areas to consider for development.

 - Allsorts Youth Project works within the jurisdiction and framework of the Pan Sussex Child Protection & Safeguarding Procedures Manual and regard the safety & wellbeing of children as paramount.